 - Evaluating the company’s compliance with federal and state policies and laws

-- Making suggestions to the company’s owners or executive team on how to improve profitability.
+- Making suggestions to the company’s owners or executive team on how to improve profitability

 The audit is the highest level of financial statement the CPA can provide.
-Its purpose is to provide a trustworthy opinion that the business is liquid and managed correctly.
+Companies provide financial statements along with a CPA’s report to lenders, investors, suppliers and customers.

 Act as a Fiduciary